0808 808 4000 Get help now

 Council tax

 A council should not go to the magistrates’ court and ask for a liability order for council tax more than six years after the council tax became due.
-This is under Regulation 34(3) Council Tax (Administration and Enforcement) Regulations 1992.
+This is under Regulation 34(3) of the Council Tax (Administration and Enforcement) Regulations 1992.

 Liability orders